Your No.1 Choice For Parish Noticeboards in Abingdon-on-Thames

 Parish Notice Board Installation In Abingdon-on-Thames, Oxfordshire

-Abingdon-on-Thames ( AB-ing-dən), known just as Abingdon amongst 1974 and 2012, is a historic make known town and civil parish in the ceremonial county of Oxfordshire, England, on the River Thames.
-Historically the county town of Berkshire, since 1974 Abingdon has been administered by the Vale of White Horse district within Oxfordshire.
-The Place was occupied from the in the future to middle Iron Age and the remains of a late Iron Age and Roman defensive enclosure lies below the town centre.
-Abingdon Abbey was founded in the region of 676, giving its publish to the emerging town.
-In the 13th and 14th centuries, Abingdon was an agricultural middle with an extensive trade in wool, alongside weaving and the produce of clothing.
-Charters for the holding of markets and fairs were contracted by various monarchs, from Edward I to George II.
+Abingdon-on-Thames ( AB-ing-dən), commonly known as Abingdon, is a historic promote town and civil parish in the ceremonial county of Oxfordshire, England, on the River Thames.
+Historically the county town of Berkshire, Abingdon has been administered previously 1974 by the Vale of White Horse district within Oxfordshire.
+The Place was occupied from the early to center Iron Age and the remains of a late Iron Age and Roman defensive enclosure lies under the town centre.
+Abingdon Abbey was founded regarding 676, giving its herald to the emerging town.
+In the 13th and 14th centuries, Abingdon was an agricultural centre with an extensive trade in wool, alongside weaving and the manufacture of clothing.
+Charters for the holding of markets and fairs were arranged by various monarchs, from Edward I to George II.

 The town survived the dissolution of the abbey in 1538, and by the 18th and 19th centuries, with the building of Abingdon Lock in 1790 and the Wilts & Berks Canal in 1810, Abingdon was on important routes for goods transport.
 In 1856 the Abingdon Railway opened, linking the town subsequently the Great Western Railway.
 The canal was solitary in 1906 but a voluntary trust is now functional to modernize and re-open it.
 Abingdon railway station was closed to passengers in September 1963.
 The pedigree remained read for goods until 1984, its role including serving the MG car factory, which operated from 1929 to 1980.Source